lchi/freshy-server/README.md

      $ pip install autobahn
      $ pip install twisted

-I'm using Linux Mint 12, and pip didn't work for twisted.
+I'm using Linux Mint 12, and pip didn't work for twisted on my machine.
 You can also try:

     $ sudo apt-get install python-twisted